 And Semrush presents this information nicely — simple but attractive graphs spell out the key stats in a way that helps you digest them easily.

-You won’t really get comparable data from SpyFu — the backlink reporting is extremely basic in nature.
+You won’t really get comparable data from SpyFu — its backlink reporting is extremely basic in nature.
 You do get the option to filter by backlink type (blogs, news, .gov sites etc.), which is helpful, and the ability to surface backlinks that might be relevant to particular keywords.

 Semrush offers a couple of backlink-related features for which there’s no equivalent in SpyFu.